TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Extbase/Reference/Domain/Persistence.rst

 Persistence
 ================

-It is possible to define models that are not persisted to database.
-However in the most common use cases you want to save your model to the database and load it from there.
+It is possible to define models that are not persisted to the database.
+However in the most common use cases you will want to save your model to the database and load it from there.

 Connecting the model to the database
 ====================================

 The SQL structure for the database needs to be defined in the file :ref:`EXT:{ext_key}/ext_tables.sql <ext_tables-sql>`.
-An Extbase model requires that there is valid TCA for the table that should be used as base for the model.
+An Extbase model requires a valid TCA for the table that should be used as a base for the model.
 Therefore you have to create a TCA definition in file :file:`EXT:{ext_key}/Configuration/TCA/tx_{extkey}_domain_model_{mymodel}.php`.